microcontrollersig/melbpc3DPrinter/README.md

 - Pronterface uses Slic3r for slicing.
 You will first need to configure Slic3r settings.
 Use the settings from this repository.
 Then simply load an STL file, then click Print.

 ### Option 2
-There is a Raspberry Pi 2 running Octpi.Octopi has advanced functionality like taking timelapse video and automatically uploading it to youtube.
+There is a Raspberry Pi 2 running Octpi.Octoprint has advanced functionality like taking timelapse video and automatically uploading it to youtube.
 It has a web interface which can be accessed on the local network.

 You can use Angry IP Scanner to determine IP address of Pi.
 Alternatively, you can install Bonjour Print Services (https://support.apple.com/kb/DL999?locale=en_US), then access Pi with http://octopi.local (zeroconf)